afzalchowdhry/DevopsTool/README.md

 # DevopsTool

-In this section we can find all available code for needed for different devops tool
+In this section you will find some of the devops tool that is currently being used